bplaat/neva-processor/README.md

 A simple educational 8-bit processor with assembler

 ## Design
-The file `design.circ` is a [Logism](http://www.cburch.com/logisim/) circuit wich contains the complete processor:
+The file `design.circ` is a [Logism](http://www.cburch.com/logisim/) circuit which contains the complete processor:

 ![Logisim Design](design.png)